DOI-USGS/ISIS3/Public-Release-Process.md

 You will now need to communicate with both the internal as well as the external users about a new version being available.
 (Feel free to use past announcements as a template.)

 For the internal announcement, send an email to all of astro (GS-G-AZflg Astro <gs-g-azflg_astro@usgs.gov>) informing them of internal availability.
+Also inform users that the isis3 symlink will be updated a week after the public release.
 It may be a good idea to encourage internal users to try to use conda to access the binaries/applications.

 The external announcement will be made via AstroDiscuss.
 Visit AstroDiscuss and create a new topic.
 Again, you may make use of [past announcements](https://astrodiscuss.usgs.gov/t/the-public-release-for-isis3-7-0-is-now-available/176) to template your announcement.

+## Step 7: Update isis3 symlink

+After a week, if there are no critical issues with the public build, update the internal symlink for isis3 to the new internal build.

+As isis3mgr update the `isis3` symlink in `/usgs/pkgs/` to point to the latest public version on the following systems: astrovm4, prog26, prog28, and prog29.

 ## Problems
 If you test the conda environment you created for the ISIS build, i.e., isis3.7.1, on prog26 as isis3mgr and get the following warning: